MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 tilemapbase.init(create=True)
 extent = tilemapbase.extent_from_frame(city, buffer = 25)
 {% endhighlight %}
+OK, now we can continue with the plotting.
+We need to set the limits of the axes according to the bounding boxes.
+For zooming, we can either add or subtract frrom the first values in `set_xlim` and `set_ylim`.
 {% highlight python %}
 fig, ax = plt.subplots(figsize=(10,10))
 plotter = tilemapbase.Plotter(extent, tilemapbase.tiles.build_OSM(), width=1000)
 plotter.plot(ax)
 ax.set_xlim(bounding_box[0]+2000, bounding_box[1])